 In dentistry, a strong workflow is essential to good patient care and a thriving practice.
 No one knows this better than practicing dentists.

-A digital workflow offers many valuable benefits to any practice– some are obvious and can often be the primary drivers for going digital, while others become clearer once you’ve made the switch.
+A digital workflow offers many valuable benefits to any practice– some are obvious and can often be the primary drivers for going to digital dental impressions, while others become clearer once you’ve made the switch.

 So, we asked real dentists across the country what they love most about their digital workflows and what aspects of the digital process have made the biggest impact on their practices.